Frequently asked Questions for individuals and couples seeking therapy in Seattle, WA

 -

-Sessions are 53 minutes and are $200 per session.
 Payment is due at the time of service.
 I can provide a superbill upon request if you’d like to explore out-of-network reimbursement with your insurance.

 My fees reflect the level of training, experience, and care I bring to this work, as well as the time and energy that go into each client beyond the session itself.
 This includes ongoing education, case preparation, documentation, and consultation.
 I intentionally keep my caseload at a level that allows me to be present, thoughtful, and deeply engaged.
 Charging this rate supports high-quality, ethical, and sustainable care, and allows me to prioritize depth and individualized attention over volume.